How to Make Strategy Workshops More Creative

 3 Don’t forget the playful bits

-Because strategy sessions are cerebral and usually involve senior people, we often forget the playful elements that we reserve for creative sessions.
+Because strategy sessions are cerebral and usually involve senior people, we often forget the playful elements reserved for creative sessions.
 In some ways, the playful elements are more important here than in creative workshops because of the reflective nature of the topics.
 Obviously, choose your energisers carefully.
 You don't want to embarrass people or waste valuable time.
-But asking people to do some physical stretches, play a few games, take part in a quiz are all important and necessary distractions that will add to the energy and productivity of the workshop.
+But asking people to do some physical stretches, play a few games, and take part in a quiz are all important and necessary distractions that will add to the energy and productivity of the workshop.
+For more suggestions on introducing fun into your workshops, click here.

 In summary

-Beware of falling into the trap of thinking that strategy sessions should just be serious and discursive. inject creativity in the way the workshop is set up and during the session itself.
+Beware of falling into the trap of thinking that strategy sessions should just be serious and discursive.
+Inject creativity in the workshop set-up and during the session itself.
 Make the pre-work interesting, use relevant creative exercises, and deploy energisers.
 Don’t reserve them for the creative sessions.
 It will ensure your strategy workshop is more enjoyable, focused, and productive.